WLTJ: WLTJ

 Weekend and fill-in announcer Gary Love later assumed responsibilities for the morning show from Hart, and Beth Bershok assumed Jean Lam's overnight shift by the end of the 1980s, in addition to doing traffic reports with Love on the morning show.
 The chemistry between Love and Bershok worked so well that the decision was made in the early 1990s to pair them together and bill them as equals.
 "Gary and Beth in the Morning" aired from 1991 until the station's format change in 2008.

 WLTJ became a strong player in the Pittsburgh Arbitron ratings, especially during office hours.
-In 1989, WLTJ's position as a listen-at-work radio station was challenged when Pittsburgh's longtime easy listening institution, WSHH, switched to a soft adult contemporary format and used its existing audience base to replicate WLTJ's ratings successes.
-WLTJ and WSHH often ran neck-and-neck in the ratings with similar formats, with one or the other occasionally shifting to the older or younger core of the 25-54 age demographic in order to keep up with ratings trends.
+In 1989, WLTJ's position as a listen-at-work radio station was challenged when Pittsburgh's longtime easy listening institution, WSHH, switched to a soft AC format and used its existing audience base to replicate WLTJ's ratings successes.
+WLTJ and WSHH often ran neck-and-neck in the ratings with similar formats, with one or the other occasionally shifting to the older or younger core of the 25-54 age demographic to keep up with ratings trends.

 In 1993, after the FCC relaxed its ownership rules and allowed companies to own more than one FM station in the same market, Legend Communications purchased album rock formatted WRRK-FM (licensed to Braddock) from WHYW Associates.
 The station, which had been known as 97 Rock, reverted to its previous format of classic rock and its former moniker, Magic 97.

+George Hart died of complications from liver transplant surgery in 1993.

 In 1999, both stations moved to a new, more spacious location on Smithfield Street in downtown Pittsburgh, with state-of-the-art, all-digital equipment and studios built by Chief Engineer Paul Carroll.
 The construction lasted from August to November of that year.

+Pat Bridges, who had joined the station in the early 80s in a part-time capacity, returned in 2004 to assume the role of host for "Heartlite".

 The entire staff was dismissed during the format adjustment made the weekend of March 23, 2008.
-George Hart died of complications from liver transplant surgery in 1993.
-Pat Bridges, who had joined the station in the early 80s in a part-time capacity, returned in 2004 to assume the role of host for "Heartlite".